-The CT2 Program provides a 2 year period of training in developmental therapeutics focused specifically on cancer drugs to post-doctoral scientists and physician-scientists at the UC San Diego Moores Cancer Center.
+The CT2 Program provides a 2 year period of training in developmental therapeutics focused specifically on cancer drugs to post-doctoral scientists and physician-scientists at the Moores Cancer Center at UC San Diego Health.
 The focus is on the development of novel therapeutics directed at molecular targets critical for tumor cell survival combined with identification of biomarkers that allow individualization of treatment.
 The mission is to train investigators in each of the major steps in the development of a novel cancer therapeutic so as to position these individuals to play leading roles in academic institutions and industry in translating laboratory-based discoveries into safe and effective cancer therapeutic agents.

 The training program has a single track for both PhD and MD scientists.
 Irrespective of whether an individual’s past training and expertise is most relevant to an early (e.g., target identification/validation) or late (e.g., Phase I – III clinical trials) step in drug development, there is a core body of knowledge about the process of drug development that must be mastered by any person aiming to become a leader in cancer therapeutics.
 The training program has two components: 1) the completion of formal didactic courses that cover key tools and skills needed in the drug development process; and, 2) the conduct of a drug development research project under the direction of a faculty mentor.
 Trainees are expected to attend Cancer Center and other institutional seminars, workshops and journal clubs and attend the annual American Association for Cancer Research meeting.
 Clinically trained fellows will not have clinical responsibilities beyond what may be required by their individual training program.
 Clinical fellows will be offered the opportunity, on a voluntary basis, to have a half-day clinic in their subspecialty each week.